Roblin, Manitoba: History

-During the 1880s, the first group of Europeans to settle in Roblin were mainly Cattle ranchers and grain farmers In 1903, many Eastern European farming families also settled in Roblin with the arrival of the railway.
+During the 1880s, the first group of Europeans to settle in Roblin were mainly Cattle ranchers and grain farmers.
+In 1903, many Eastern European farming families also settled in Roblin with the arrival of the railway.
 The village was originally named Goose Lake but was renamed Roblin in 1904 after the Premier of Manitoba, Rodmond Palen Roblin.
 Also in 1904, the post office was established as Goose Lake and was located on 8-26-28W.
 The first postmaster was W. Atkey and the first mayor was Irwin L. Mitchell (1882-1956) who served from 1914 to 1917.
 In addition, Roblin also served as the location for the former Saint Vladimir's College.
-Later, on 1 May 1912, the village was incorporated and became a town on May 1, 1962.
+Later, on 1 May 1912, the village was incorporated and became a town.
 Roblin celebrated its 100th anniversary in July 2013.
 The current mayor of the municipality of Roblin is Robert Misko.

-Krosney Lake (east of East Goose Lake) is a commemorative lake officially named by the Geographical Names Board of Canada in memory of Private Darren Michael Krosney (July 4, 1965, Winnipeg, Manitoba – August 21, 1983).
+Krosney Lake (east of East Goose Lake) is a commemorative lake officially named by the Geographical Names Board of Canada in memory of Private Darren Michael Krosney (4 July 1965, Winnipeg, Manitoba – 21 August 1983).